lauraikon/IKON-documentation/user-guide  /webapp-guide.md

    - Gender (Male, Female Non-Binary)
 <p>Now save and close the tab and you have your modified icon.
 You can keep adding new icons, or downloading the sentence in PNG format.</p>

+6. **Adjust Icon Order**
+You can drag and rearrange icons to reflect the desired sentence structure.

 ## Show Translation

 We added a feature that displays the translation of each icon in all supported languages.
+Each icon is translated with a base form (dictionary entry) and do not change according to the grammatical modification you applied to the icon.

 > [!WARNING]
 > To change the translation language, you must rebuild the sentence in the chosen language.
-The translation don't show the grammatical modification.

-### Example Translation
+### Sentence example
-> **Input:** “You were sleeping”
-> **IKON sequence:** [icon representation here]

-### Adjust Icon Order
-You can drag and rearrange icons to reflect the correct sentence structure.

 ---